View Michael Krum's Obituary on RecordOnline.com and share memories

 He was the son of Betty Davis Krum and the late Harold Krum, born on November 1, 1960 in DeBruce, NY.

-He is survived by his daughter, Jennifer Davis of Ferndale; his mother, Betty Krum; grandchildren, Anthony P. and Scott R. LaRusso; his sisters, Patricia Cady and Rosemarie Finkle; as well as several nieces and nephews.
-He is predeceased by his sister, Anita Williams.
+He is survived by his daughter, Jennifer Davis of Ferndale; his mother, Betty Krum; grandchildren, Anthony P. and Scott R. LaRusso; his sisters, Patricia Cady and Rosemarie Finkle; as well as, several nieces and nephews.
+He is predeceased by his wife, Eve and his sister, Anita Williams.

 In lieu of flowers, donations in Michael's name are requested to be made to Jennifer Davis, P.O.
 Box 520, Woodbourne, NY 12788.
 Donations will be used for the future education of Michael's grandsons, Anthony and Scott LaRusso.